|

 subgenre, and the first signs of star power in Norwegian cinema (this

-was the first of many films which were to launch Henki Kolstad and Inger
+was the first of many films which would launch Henki Kolstad and Inger

 Marie Andersen as the entire nation's romantic couple).
 Still, perhaps

-the main reason that Vi gifter oss worked and works so well, is
+the main reason that Vi gifter oss worked and still works so well, is

 that it combines its Hollywood affinities with a very Norwegian